 How to choose a VPN

 - Paid pays off: A free service has to make their money some way and if they aren’t requiring payment from you, they just might be selling your data to the highest bidder instead.
-The average VPN can cost $3 per month, so looking at services in that price range isn’t a bad place to start your search.
+The average VPN can cost $3/mo., so looking at services in that price range isn’t a bad place to start your search.

 - Reviews matter: Look to a credible source for a review on a potential VPN to avoid native advertising.
 In some cases, the sparkling review you look to as a guiding light could be written by the service themselves.

 - Encryption is provided: Encryption works to scramble your data so that it’s only legible to permissible parties.
-Use services that are known to provide maximum security like OpenVPN.
+Use services that are known to provide maximum security like NordVPN or OpenVPN.